GustavLindberg99/AndroidDrive/README.md

   1. Open Settings on your Android device.
   2. Go to "About phone".
-  3. Scroll down to the bottom and tap "Build Number" seven times until you get a message saying that you're a developer.
+  3. Scroll down to the bottom and tap "Build Number" seven times until you get a message saying that you're a developer (on some phones, "Build Number" might be under "Software Information").
   4. Go back to the main settings screen, then go to System > Advanced > Developer Settings and enable USB debugging.

 # Usage